 Salaries vary according to a range of factors, including the type of employer, experience and qualifications, scheme size, level of responsibility and location.

 You may also receive work-related bonuses and a range of other benefits, including access to a company pension scheme, child care vouchers, share save scheme and life assurance.

 Income figures are intended as a guide only.

-Working hours tend to be standard office hours of 9am to 5pm, Monday to Friday.
-However, some flexibility is required and you may need to attend evening meetings, for example.
+You'll usually work 9am to 5pm, Monday to Friday.
+However, you may work extra hours occasionally - to attend evening meetings, for example.